Search: Go

 February 21st, 2009

 Businesswoman with handful of cashAs history’s finest investor, Mr Warren Buffet, once said, “You never know who’s swimming naked until the tide rolls out”.
 Well the tide has rolled out and investors are panicking withdrawing and liquidating their portfolios in a frantic rush against time to raise funds.
-It is in such dire times of massive redemption requests when Ponzi schemes are unravelled in all crudity and it becomes all too apparent who was in fact swimming naked.
+It is in such dire times of massive redemption requests when Ponzi schemes (http://en NULL.wikipedia NULL.org/wiki/Ponzi_scheme) are unravelled in all crudity and it becomes all too apparent who was in fact swimming naked.
 Within the last months we’ve witnessed Madoff’s and this very week Stanford’s Ponzi schemes imploding, sucking in their wake thousands of millions of euros.
 Are we immune in Spain to such financial ploys?
 Not so.

 What is a Ponzi Scheme?